Anchita/LoginExample/README.md

 This intsalls the required module for using env variables stored securely in Github

 ## Create your own version of .env file using the .env.example file

+1. Rename the .env.example file to .env

+2. Add a valid username and password

 ## Run the tests